aaronmjacobs/Kontroller/README.md

 ### Service

-The Windows service can be installed by running `KontrollerService.exe install`, and it can be uninstalled by running `KontrollerService.exe uninstall` (you may need to run your Command Prompt as administrator).
+The Windows service can be installed (to your Program Files directory) by running `KontrollerService.exe install`, and it can be uninstalled by running `KontrollerService.exe uninstall` (or `KontrollerService.exe uninstall /d` to also delete the service executable).
 Once installed, "Kontroller Server" will show up in Services, where it can be started / stopped.
-Note that the service runs through the KontrollerService.exe executable, so make sure to place it somewhere you don't mind keeping around.

 Running the service is the simplest way on Windows to use Kontroller, as it ensures there is always a `Kontroller::Server` running on your machine - any projects you write simply need to create a `Kontroller::Client` to interface with it.